svandragt/lamb/.nginx/readme.md

 sudo chmod g+w data -R
 ```

 Copy the files in the `site-available` and `snippets` into the respective directories.
-The `fastcgi`  and `php` configuration might already exist on the system, in which case you can use these as reference.
+The `fastcgi`  and `php` configuration files might already exist on the system, in which case you can use these as known-good reference.

 Update the `lamb.test` file to point to your preferred server_name, logs and document root.